convox/docs/docs/help/troubleshooting.md

 Look at the AWS [Cloudformation Management Console](https://console.aws.amazon.com/cloudformation/home?region=us-east-1) and look for CREATE_FAILED errors on the "Events" tab.

-Open a [Github issue](https://github.com/convox/rack/issues/new) with any errors you see in these events.
+Post in the new [Community Forum](https://community.convox.com/) with any errors you see in these events.

 ## I get an error when I deploy my app to Convox